BMwenda/bc-8-Quiz-Application/README.md

+# quizme
-# bc-8-Quiz-Application
+# Introduction
-A console-based quiz application.
+quizme is a quiz application that runs on the console.